microsoft/dev-container-features-template/README.md

 ### helloworld

-This is a sample feature that prints whatever option you pass to it when invoking the `hello` program in a terminal.
+This is a sample feature that prints the greeting option you pass to it when invoking the `hello` program in a terminal.

 ### color